Arciiix/Handy/README.md

 - PLAYER_PLAYPAUSE_HASS_ENTITY_ID - this media_player entity will be used for play/pause action
 - PLAYER_VOLUME_HASS_ENTITY_ID - this media_player entity will be used for volume change action
+- PLAYER_NEXTPLAYLISTITEM_HASS_ENTITY_ID - this media_player entity will be used for playing next playlist item (see below for playlist)
 - WEATHER_HASS_ENTITY_ID - this weather entity will be used for weather info

 ```json